Plasmodium vivax and Malaria: Infection, Dormancy, and Relapses

 Sexual Reproduction of the Parasite

 On some occasions, the ring stage of the parasite produces gametocytes instead of a mature trophozoite.
 This starts the process of sexual reproduction.
 Gametocytes are either male or female.
 The male ones are known as microgametocytes and the female ones as megagametocytes.
+The steps in sexual reproduction are shown in the illustration above and described below.

 The possible symptoms of malaria described below are given for general interest only.
 Anyone with symptoms that worry them should visit a doctor for a diagnosis and treatment recommendations.